$C^{1,\alpha}$-rectifiability in low codimension in Heisenberg groups: Introduction

-A missing piece in the study of rectifiability in metric spaces is the natural notion of higher order rectifiability which, in the Heisenberg group, can be defined in terms of composing a set with countably many $(\mathbf{C}_H^{m,\alpha},\bH)$-regular surfaces , for some $m\in \N$ and $0<\alpha\le 1$ (see Definition \ref{Def:CH-regular} for more details).
-Our goal in this article is to initiate progress along this line.
-An interesting, and perhaps gratifying, discovery is the fact that analogous geometric criterion of approximate tangent paraboloids as in the Euclidean counterpart (see \cite{ninidu1}) applies in the metric setting of low codimensional sets of the Heisenberg groups.
+A missing piece in the study of rectifiability in metric spaces is the natural notion of higher-order rectifiability, which can be defined in terms of composing a set with countably many objects of higher order regularity defined appropriately.
+Motivated by the seminal work of Anzellotti and Serapioni \cite{AnzSer} in the Euclidean setting, and also the recent study of Del~Nin and the first named author \cite{ninidu1}, our goal in this article is to initiate progress along this line in the metric setting of Heisenberg groups.
+We introduce a notion of $C^{1,\alpha}$-rectifiability, $0 < \alpha \leq 1$, defined in terms of composing a set with countably many $(C^{1,\alpha}_H,\bH)$-regular surfaces (see \Cref{Def:RegSurf} and \Cref{def:rec}).